Filippo Brunelleschi: Linear perspective

 Besides his accomplishments in architecture, Brunelleschi is also credited as the first person to describe a precise system of linear perspective.
-This revolutionized painting opening the way for the naturalistic styles from Renaissance art until the 19th century.
-He systematically studied why and how objects, buildings, and landscapes changed their shape and lines appeared to converged when seen from a distance or from different angles.
+This revolutionized painting, opening the way for the naturalistic styles from Renaissance art until the 19th century.
+He systematically studied why and how objects, buildings, and landscapes change their shape and lines appear to converge when seen from a distance or from different angles.

 According to his early biographers Antonio Manetti (and Giorgio Vasari took it from him), Brunelleschi conducted experiments between 1415 and 1420, including making paintings with perspectives of the Florence Baptistery viewed from the entrance of the Cathedral, and the Palazzo Vecchio, seen obliquely from its northwest corner on Piazza della Signoria.
 According to Manetti, he used a grid to guide the drawing of the scene square by square and produced a reverse image.
 He geometrically calculated a scale for the objects in the drawing to make them appear accurately, thus discovering a system to represent three dimensional objects on a two-dimensional surface.
 The results were compositions with accurate perspective, as seen through a mirror.
 To compare the truthfullness of his image with the real object, he made a small hole in his painting, and had an observer look through the back of the painting to observe the scene.
 A mirror was then raised, reflecting Brunelleschi's composition, and the observer saw the striking similarity between the reality and painting.
 Both panels have since been lost.

 Brunelleschi's studies on perspective were extended by Leon Battista Alberti, Piero della Francesca and Leonardo da Vinci.
 Following the rules of perspective studied by Brunelleschi and the others, artists could paint imaginary landscapes and scenes with accurate three-dimensional perspective and realism.
 The most important treatise on painting of the Renaissance, Della pittura by Alberti, was published in 1436 and dedicated to "Pippo" Brunelleschi, whose experiment Alberti described in its third book.
 The painting of The Holy Trinity by Masaccio (1425–1427) in the church of Santa Maria Novella, Florence, is a renowned early example of the new technique, which accurately created the illusion of a three-dimensional space and also adopted, in painting, Brunelleschi's architectural style.
 This established the standard method for artists (working on two-dimensional surfaces like paper or canvas) until the 19th century.